-Learn how to make a paper airplane for the Wolf Cub Scout elective adventures, Motor Away and Air of the Wolf.
-These fun activities could be done at a pack meeting too And Motor Away counts toward the Cub Scout Nova award, Swing!
+Learn how to make a paper airplane for the Wolf Cub Scout elective adventure, Air of the Wolf.
+These fun activities could be done at a pack meeting too.

 Bernoulli's Principle Demonstration

 To show this, cut a piece of paper into 1″ strips so that each child can have one.
-Demonstrate holding the paper right below the edge of your bottom lip, then ask him what he thinks will happen if you blow out a big breath.
-It’ll be interesting to hear what answers you get.
+Demonstrate holding the paper right below the edge of your bottom lip, then ask them what they think will happen if you blow out a big breath.
+It'll be interesting to hear what answers you get.

 Next, give a strip to each child, and have them hold it right below their bottom lip and blow out.
 Ask if they're surprised by what happens.